-2. University of Illinois at Springfield
+University of Illinois at Springfield

 The newest member of the University of Illinois system, UIS offers many of its programs online.
 The school’s online master’s in political science aims for convenience above all, never requiring students to attend on-campus courses in Springfield.
 That flexibility extends to the program’s coursework.
 The curriculum caters to students from various academic backgrounds, including students who want to teach, work in politics, or continue on toward an advanced degree.
 Online students can choose a concentration in public law, comparative politics and international relations, or American national and state politics.

 UIS delivers online courses both synchronously and asynchronously through Blackboard.
 However, since most of UIS’s students also work full time, most of the school’s online programs record professors’ live lectures and allow students to view them at their convenience.
 The political science program’s 40-credit curriculum includes core studies, such as methods of inquiry and introduction to the graduate study of politics.
 All students must also complete an internship and a closure exercise, in which students choose between a case study, a comprehensive examination, or a thesis.
-Each student receives an initial adviser and eventually chooses a permanent academic adviser from the political science department’s tenure-track faculty.
+Each student receives an initial advisor and eventually chooses a permanent academic advisor from the political science department’s tenure-track faculty.

 All applicants must hold a bachelor’s degree, proof of background in a related field, and a GPA of at least 3.0.
 Students who do not meet these requirements can apply for conditional admission.
 Students who have not completed a statistics course must do so at UIS.

 Sam Houston State University